Aadarsh2021/md/README.md

 **Tradeoffs:**

+❌ **Limitations:**

-- ❌ Long requests can timeout
+- Long requests can timeout
-- ❌ No progress tracking for slow operations
+- No progress tracking for slow operations

+✅ **Benefits:**

-- ✅ Simpler architecture
+- Simpler architecture
-- ✅ Easier to debug
+- Easier to debug

 ---